waynegramlich/Fab/docs/Fab.md

    conda install -c cadquery -c conda-forge cq-editor=master cq-editor
    # If a screen pops up, you have succeeded.
    # If not, well miniconda failed you.
-It is not strictly required.
+It is not strictly required, since Fab is focused
+   # on using FreedCAD as the visualizer.
    # Exit the cq-editor
    conda deactivate
    # The miniconda/ directory is ~3.6G.